 WWII Navajo Code Talker John Pinto dies at 94

-John Pinto, a Navajo Code Talker in World War II and a long-serving Nevada state senator, died Friday at the age of 94.
+John Pinto, a Navajo Code Talker in World War II and a long-serving New Mexico state senator, died Friday at age 94.

-The Associated Press reported that Pinto's Nevada Senate colleague Michael Padilla confirmed his death; Pinto reportedly suffered from various illnesses in recent years.
+The Associated Press reported that Pinto's New Mexico Senate colleague Michael Padilla confirmed his death; Pinto reportedly suffered from various illnesses in recent years.

-A Marine veteran, Pinto was elected to the state Senate in 1976 and represented his constituents, including the Navajo Nation, for over 40 years .
+A Marine veteran, Pinto was elected to the state Senate in 1976 and represented his constituents, including the Navajo Nation, for more than 40 years .

 "Words cannot express the sadness we feel for the loss of a great Diné warrior," Navajo Nation President Jonathan Nez said.
 "He dedicated his life to helping others."

-Pinto was born in Lupton, Arizona on December 15, 1924 in a family of sheep herders.
+Pinto was born in Lupton, Ariz., on Dec.
+15, 1924, in a family of sheep herders.
 After having a delayed start to formal education and serving as a Code Talker,

 After serving as a Code Talker, Pinto graduated University of New Mexico's College of Education at 39 and later earned his masters to become a teacher.

-Note: Editor's Note -- An earlier version of this story misidentified the state that Pinto represented.